 “Through strong supplier and community relations, we’re able to create new supplier parks to generate significant benefits to our manufacturing operations and the communities in which we operate,” said Steve Kiefer, GM senior vice president of Global Purchasing and Supply Chain.
 “This new supplier park will create improved logistics efficiency and coordination, while also bringing significant employment opportunities to Arlington.” (http://bit.ly/2rVRAQZ)

 General Motors previously announced that the current Arlington plant would receive $1 billion in upgrades and employ a total of 7,000 new workers.
 Currently the facility has 4,200 people on staff that are hard at work building the Chevy Tahoe and Suburban, GMC Yukon and Yukon XL and Cadillac Escalade.
+When it comes to sourcing these cars to buy, it is difficult to find second hand models.
+If you’re looking for a GMC Yukon it’s best to go to a specialist supplier.

 The new space will include two industrial manufacturing and warehouse buildings which will cover more than 1.2 million square feet.
 The city of Arlington is currently rejoicing at this amazing news with their Mayor, Jeff Williams, stating “General Motors has been a part of the American Dream in Arlington from the beginning.
 In fact, the opening of the assembly plant in Arlington in 1954 was one of the key igniters of our city’s incredible population and economic growth.
 And now, more than 60 years later, GM continues to be a critical foundation of Arlington’s economy,” he continued “I am pleased the City Council has once again successfully worked with General Motors, this time to revitalize and redevelop an area that was a deteriorating shopping center and turn it into a vibrant manufacturing site.
 This action will have an impact on our community for generations to come and further solidify the partnership between Arlington and General Motors.” (http://bit.ly/2sFsrHo)